jessielaf/jcms-pip/README.md

 You can give the following options:
 * slug = The slug used in the url
 * name = The name seen on the menu item
+* icon = The svg used for the menu item.
+If there is no icon given it uses the fallback svg
 * items = All the options in the menu item.
 This HAS to be a SingleMenuItem Object.

 ### Adding your menu item to jcms